cran/rgl.cry/README.md

 ## Example

-A CIF file is read.
-A reciprocal lattice map with a cell widget drawn.
-In this example, a file is not specified.
-Therefore, a system default is used.
+A CIF file is read, and a reciprocal lattice map with a cell widget is drawn.
+In this example, a file is not specified, so the system default is used.

 ``` r
 dp_demo()
 ```

-A CIF file is read.
-A crystal structure with a axis widget drawn.
+A CIF file is read, and a crystal structure with a axis widget is drawn.

 ``` r
 cry_demo()